ChangMuhan/FPGA-lab-2509/README.md

 ## 2025.10.7
 We upload the implementation of the running light.

 The demonstration video is available [here](https://bilibili.com/video/BV1bJxRzEEKM).

+## 2025.10.24
+We upload lab04: Simple state machine.

+The module implementations are in ./lab04/RTL;

+Testbenches are in ./lab04/testbench;